-Clawback Policy
+2. Clawback Policy

 The Corporation has a clawback policy for STIP and LTIP payments for senior executives, including the NEOs.
 Under the policy, the Corporation can require an executive to repay STIP and LTIP payouts if the executive engages in misconduct that results in the need for the restatement of financial results.
-The clawback policy also provides that the Governance Committee may, in its discretion, claw back an executive's STIP and LTIP payouts if the executive engages in misconduct that would justify the executive's termination for just cause.
+The clawback policy also provides that the Governance Committee may, in its discretion, claw back an executive's STIP and LTIP payouts if the executive is the executive's termination for just cause.
 The clawback policy applies to all incentive payments received by the executive over the two most recently completed years.